definitelynotstarlord/SlowHeim/README.md

 ### SlowHeim, Take It Easy!
 Welcome to SlowHeim!
 A modpack focused on a vanilla+ experience that offers a much slower pace and a bit more of a challenge than normal.

 I made this modpack for my young children and I for a family server playthrough.
-It took a bit of effort and testing, so I thought maybe others may enjoy it since there are almost no other playable modpacks on Thunderstore.
-If you're wanting to play this modpack, please read everything below as I documented all the changes I made to the game.
+I uploaded this to Thunderstore to make it easier to manage updates for us.
+Before playing this modpack, please keep in mind it was made solely for my family's vision of what Valheim should be, with mods.

-Take note that this modpack does not add anything fancy.
-You won't find quests, custom locations, or anything like that.
-It is just a more "adult" take on Valheim.
-Imagine being a dad and wanting to draw out the experience with your kids while adding more feelings of adventure without removing the charm and experience that makes Valheim what it is.
-That's what the goal of this modpack was.
+All of my changes are documented below.

 ## Special Thanks
 A special thanks to Majestic.
-His modpacks JewelHeim, RelicHeim, and RTMN are by far the best modpacks Valheim has ever had and have given us hundreds of hours of fun and enjoyment.
+His modpacks JewelHeim, RelicHeim, and RTMN are by far the best modpacks in Valheim and have given us hundreds of hours of fun and enjoyment.
 I learned how to modify various mod files because of these packs, and have reused some of Majestic's configs in this modpack.

 ## Modpack Overview
 - NoMap playthrough!
 The map has been moved to the Cartography table and you must plan ahead